EIG Web Hosting Brands and the Best Alternatives 2023

 Each hosting environment has tiered plans that scale as your website or business grows.
 They offer managed WordPress, e-Commerce, VPS, and dedicated hosting.

-Each shared, or WordPress plan has a free domain for a year, an SSL certificate for the first year only, free CDN, and web builder capabilities.
+Each shared, or WordPress plan has an SSL certificate for the first year only, free CDN, and web builder capabilities.
 Bluehost is also a domain registrar.

 A significant downside of Bluehost is that they do not offer a guarantee of uptime.